joemfb/mardev/docs/hoon/twig.md

 ### How to read the twig docs

 A "twig" is just a Hoon expression.
-In a fundamental way, learning Hoon is learning the twigs -- there's over 100 of them!
-(The exact number depends on how you choose to count.)
+In a fundamental way, learning Hoon is learning the twigs -- and there's over 100 of them!
 Most twigs consist of a *keyword* or *digraph rune* followed by a fixed structure of "sub-twigs".

 `twig` is also the name of the `mold` for the Hoon AST -- the data structure produced by the Hoon parser.
 Such ambiguity is a key Urbit aesthetic.
 While